 - 1) Judicial Council will decide whether or not to hear the case.
-This decision should be made at the next regularly scheduled mandatory meeting of Judicial Council. - a) The hearing will occur not less than one week from the time of preliminary hearing. - b) If any portion of the petition is unclear, Judicial Council may request clarification. - c) Judicial Council will notify both petitioner and respondent within two (2) days after the decision has been made on whether the case will be heard. - d) The concurrence of two members of the Judicial Council shall be sufficient in making an affirmative decision on whether or not to hear a case. - 2) If Judicial Council does not accept the case, it will be dropped. - 3) If Judicial Council accepts the case, a hearing date will be set. - a) Both parties will be given at least three (3) days notice of scheduled hearing. - 4) The petitioner and respondent both shall submit to Judicial Council seven (7) copies of a written brief outlining his/her case no later than one day prior to the scheduled hearing, to be distributed as follows: Briefs shall not exceed ten pages in length without special approval from the Judicial Council.
+This decision should be made at the next regularly scheduled mandatory meeting of Judicial Council. - a) The hearing will occur not less than one week from the time of preliminary hearing unless circumstances dictate otherwise. - b) If any portion of the petition is unclear, Judicial Council may request clarification. - c) Judicial Council will notify both petitioner and respondent within two (2) days after the decision has been made on whether the case will be heard. - d) The concurrence of two members of the Judicial Council shall be sufficient in making an affirmative decision on whether or not to hear a case. - e) The last day of the quarter to turning a complete petition is the Friday prior to dead week.
+Any petition received later than this date will only be heard at the insistence of two thirds (2/3) of the council. - 2) If Judicial Council does not accept the case, it will be dropped. - 3) If Judicial Council accepts the case, a hearing date will be set. - a) Both parties will be given at least three (3) days notice of scheduled hearing. - 4) The petitioner and respondent both shall submit to Judicial Council seven (7) copies of a written brief outlining his/her case no later than one day prior to the scheduled hearing, to be distributed as follows: Briefs shall not exceed ten pages in length without special approval from the Judicial Council. - a) Judicial Council members (5) - b) Executive Director (1)

-- Judicial Council members (5) - Executive Director (1) - Judicial Council Office (1) - d) The Petitioner(s) and Respondent(s) shall serve each other with written copies of their briefs no later than one full day prior to the scheduled meeting. - Should this date prove to allow insufficient preparation, a written Motion for Continuance must be submitted to Judicial Council no less than twenty-four (24) hours before the scheduled Hearing date. - At this time the Judicial Council may issue a temporary restraining order and/or an injunction with a majority vote.
+- c) Judicial Council Office (1) - d) The Petitioner(s) and Respondent(s) shall serve each other with written copies of their briefs no later than one full day prior to the scheduled meeting. - e) The Petitioner(s) and Respondent(s) will also include any written testimony with their briefs, signed by the author.
+Any turned in late will not be accepted. - f) If all conditions are not met, the case will be put on hold pending further decision by the Judicial Council. - 5) Should the date of the hearing prove to allow insufficient preparation, a written Motion for Continuance must be submitted to Judicial Council no less than twenty-four (24) hours before the scheduled Hearing date. - a) All other motions are due, and will be considered by the Chair of Judicial Council at this time as well. - 6) At this time the Judicial Council may issue a temporary restraining order and/or an injunction with a majority vote.

-C) Formal Hearing Procedures
+C) Formal Hearing Procedures:

-- 1) Format:

-- a) Opening Statements

-- b) Presentation of arguments, evidence, and cross-examination

-- c) Rebuttals and Refutation

-- d) Summation

-- Courtroom returns into Executive Session

-- 2) Judicial Council has the authority to impose time limits on proceedings.

-- 3) Judicial Council has the authority to limit the number of witnesses and/or active participants.

-- Judicial Council will enter private deliberation and decide the issue(s) based on the arguments and evidence presented.

-- Judicial Council shall not hear or decide matters not originally raised by the Petitioner(s) in their Petition for Hearing.

-- The Chair shall decide all motions to dismiss, motions in lieu of either witnesses or other evidence, motions for summary judgments, motions for continuances, motions to substitute, demurrers, other administrative matters of the Council, and all objections.
+- 1) Format: - a) Opening Statements - b) Presentation of arguments, evidence, and cross-examination - c) Rebuttals and Refutation - d) Summation - e) Courtroom returns into Executive Session - 2) Judicial Council has the authority to impose time limits on proceedings. - 3) Judicial Council has the authority to limit the number of witnesses and/or active participants. - 4) Judicial Council will enter private deliberation and decide the issue(s) based on the arguments and evidence presented. - 5) Judicial Council shall not hear or decide matters not originally raised by the Petitioner(s) in their Petition for Hearing. - 6) The Chair shall decide all motions to dismiss, motions in lieu of either witnesses or other evidence, motions for summary judgments, motions for continuances, motions to substitute, demurrers, other administrative matters of the Council, and all objections.
 Such decisions shall be subject to appeal by the full Council upon the objection of either party.
 Judicial Council shall determine whether or not to allow debate on these matters.

-- D) Release of Decision(s) and Opinion(s)
+D) Contempt of Council:

-- The opinion of the Court will be written by the appointee of the Chairperson or the senior member of the majority.
-The other members may either sign the opinion, write a concurring opinion, or write a dissenting opinion.

-- 2) Opinion(s) will be released within one (1) week of the hearing.

-- Copies of the decision(s) and opinion(s) will be distributed as follows:

-- Judicial Council Members (5)

-- b) Principals of the case

-- A.S.
-Office (1) c)

-- d) A.S.
-Executive Director (1)

-- A.S.
-President (1)

-- f) Campus Media (1)

-- A.S.
-Attorney General (1)

-- g) A.S.
-Attorney General (1)h) Public Defender/Constitution and By-Laws Chairperson (1)